|

 armed with a huge Maglite high-powered flashlight and a white plastic sack.

+She worked the room like a bee servicing a shrub.
 The exercise was always the same: She'd straddle a man's lap and ride

 him as if he were one of those coin-operated mechanical ponies.
 She'd peel